MooersLab/tmux-rocks/README.md

 Nona, vi, vim, neovim, and emacs (-nw option) run in the terminal.
 Plugins on the tmux side and the editor side are required to switch seamlessly between the tmux and editor panes.
-For example, the Emacs [tmux-pane package](https://github.com/laishulu/emacs-tmux-pane) enables jumping from the Emacs session in the top tmux pane below to the remote session on the schooner supercomputer in the tmux pane in the figure below by entering C-j.
+For example, the Emacs [tmux-pane package](https://github.com/laishulu/emacs-tmux-pane) enables jumping from the Emacs session in the top tmux pane below to the remote session on the schooner supercomputer in the tmux pane in the figure below by entering C + j.
+The boundary between the two panes in the image below is the thin gray line.
+The top pane was enlarged at th

 ![EmacsSchooner](https://github.com/user-attachments/assets/73035254-ef05-49af-8903-27c74c579d78)